 1950s Vistosi Oil Table Lamp

-Materials: Oil lamp style table lamp made of red hand blown crystal Murano glass.
-White opal glass diffuser.
-Brass ring.
+Materials: Oil lamp style table lamp.
+Red hand blown crystal Murano glass base.
+Black brass ring.
+White opal glass lampshade with a globe in the middle.
 Some metal parts.
-Bakelite socket.
+Bakelite E14 socket.

 Height: 46 cm / 18.11”

 Electricity: 1 bulb E14, 1 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, but a white or frosted one gives the most beautiful result.

 Other versions: This 1950s Vistosi oil table lamp exists in all probability in other colours and sizes.
 Very rare table lamp.
 A very similar table lamp, but made in a candlestick style, can be found here on Vintageinfo.

 Vistosi was founded by Guglielmo Vistosi in Murano in 1945 focusing on lighting.
 After his premature death his sons Gino and Luciano, joined their uncle Oreste in the founding of the Vistosi company.

 In 1956 Alessandro Pianon, a Venetian Architect, joined the company.
 Together with second generation Luciano and Gino Vistosi they gave a swing to the company focusing on innovation and design.

 The company has employed some very relevant designers such as Angelo Mangiarotti, Gae Aulenti.
 Peter Pelzel, Ettore Sottsass Jr., Adalberto Dal Lago.
 Vico Magistretti, Enrico Tronconi and so on.